Macro dashboard · FRED data

 Growth ↑ · Inflation ↑

-The economy is growing but prices are rising faster than the central bank wants.
+The economy is growing but prices are running hot.
 Real assets and commodities shine.
 Growth stocks suffer as discount rates rise.
 The Fed is typically tightening.

 CPI YoY